AdobeDocs/experience-manager-65.en/help/assets/linking-urls-to-yourwebapplication.md

     * If you selected an image, in the drop-down menu, tap **[!UICONTROL Renditions]**.

       Under the **[!UICONTROL Dynamic]** heading, tap a preset name to view its rendition in the right frame.
-You may need to scroll the Renditions list to see the Dynamic heading.
+If necessary, scroll the Renditions list to see the Dynamic heading.

       At the bottom of the left rail, tap **[!UICONTROL URL]**.